Beacon Hill Battery: Beacon Hill Battery

 By the turn of the 20th century, concern had shifted from France to Germany, and the battery's armament was the subject of several upgrades.
 In 1898, a depression range finder and telephone system were installed.
 In 1901, a further BL 6-inch gun was added to the north of the battery.
 In 1903, the original guns were replaced with three of the latest BL 6-inch Mk VII guns, but retaining the two old 4.7-inch guns.
-During the First World War, Harwich was an important destroyer base; improvements to the battery included two QF 1-pounder pom-pom ant-aircraft guns.
+During the First World War, Harwich was an important destroyer base; improvements to the battery included two QF 1-pounder pom-pom anti-aircraft guns.

 The fort remained operational in the inter-war period, although the 4.7-inch guns were finally retired.
 Plans to modernise the battery had not been started before the outbreak of the Second World War.
 In 1940, a new emplacement, known as "Cornwallis Battery" was constructed for two rapid-firing QF 6-pounder 10 cwt guns on a twin-barrelled mounting, intended to counter fast attack craft, which also included a new magazine, shelters and a prominent three-storey battery observation post (BOP).
 The 6-inch guns were partially enclosed by concrete casemates to protect the crews from air attack.
 In April 1941, a hexagonal tower was built 100 yards north of Beacon Hill.
 This housed a Type 287 Radio Direction Finding (RDF) array, used to monitor the observation mine field installed across the harbour entrance.
 It remained in use until December 1943.
 The tower still retains its original array with replacement 'pig trough' reflectors.
 Ground defences were improved by the addition of pillboxes, trenches and searchlight emplacements.
 Overlooking the breakwater, a concrete blockhouse housed an Extended Defence Officer (EXDO) post, from where naval officers could electrically detonate sea mines in the estuary.